rinogrego/Bone-Age-Assessment/README.md

 ...

 ## Future Works
-For future works we suggest to do the same experiment with :
+For future works we suggest to
+-   do the same experiment with:
     - different pre-trained models such as ResNet, MobileNet, DenseNet, etc. or by using models developed specifically for this particular problem by other researchers
     - more data
     - with hyperparameter tuning
+- always use gender variable for building a bone age regression model to achieve better performance